MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample1.md

 ## Introduction

 We like to start with the creation of CSOs.
 To create CSOs, you need a `SoCSO*`-Editor.
-There are several different editors, which can be used to create CSOs (see [here](tutorials/dataobjects/contourobjects#CSOEditors)).
+There are several different editors that can be used to create CSOs (see [here](tutorials/dataobjects/contourobjects#CSOEditors)).
 Some of them are introduced in this example.

-## Steps to do
+## Steps to Do
-### Develop your network
+### Develop Your Network
 For this example, we need the following modules.
-Add the modules to your workspace, connect them as shown below and load the example image *$(DemoDataPath)/BrainMultiModal/ProbandT1.tif*.
+Add the modules to your workspace, connect them as shown below, and load the example image *$(DemoDataPath)/BrainMultiModal/ProbandT1.tif*.

 ![Data Objects Contours Example 1](/images/tutorials/dataobjects/contours/DO1_01.png "Data Objects Contours Example 1")

-### Edit rectangular CSO
+### Edit Rectangular CSO
 Now, open the module `View2D`.
 Use your left mouse key {{< mousebutton "left" >}}, to draw a rectangle, which is your first CSO.

 ![Rectangle Contour](/images/tutorials/dataobjects/contours/DO1_02.png "Rectangle Contour")